 Cairo International Airport

-Location: The airport is situated nine miles (15km) from Cairo.
+Location: The airport is situated 13.7 miles (22km) from central Cairo.

 Time: Local time is GMT + 2.